 How do you maintain hardwood floors in the kitchen?

 Maintaining your hardwood kitchen floors requires a few simple steps.
 You’ll need to promptly wipe up spills and take precautions to avoid dishwasher, sink, and fridge leaks.
 A significant leak has the potential to damage your wood floor, subfloor, kitchen cabinets and wall fixings, and we recommend using protective mats beneath appliances and checking your appliances regularly.

 You can protect your hardwood floors from grease or light splatters when cooking and washing up by adding a rug in front of your stove and sink.
 You can also use felt floor protectors under furniture, including tables and chairs, to avoid scratches and surface damage.

-In terms of caring your wooden floors, vacuuming or cleaning the wooden floor with a dry mop is recommended.
+In terms of caring for your wooden floors, vacuuming or cleaning the wooden floor with a dry mop is recommended.
 Sometimes you may need a little liquid to remove dirt and stains.
 But be careful not to use too much water.
-Tarkett Wood Floor Spray Cleaner for lacquered floors is easy to use on these occasions, and the floor also dries more quickly.
-Alternatively, if you have a hardwax oiled floor, Tarkett recommends that you use care and maintenance products from the OSMO range including OSMO Wash and Care and OSMO Liquid Wax Cleaner.
+Proteco surface treatment includes a complete range of cleaning and maintenance products for daily and periodic maintenance, specially designed for Tarkett wood floors.
+Also follow our detailed care instructions for best results.